PauliusMacernis/KnowledgeBase/Certification/ITIL_4_Foundation.md

   This suggests that a warranty is quite easy measurable.
 And this is why most of IT people like it.
   For example, the web works - this functionality may be called warranty.
 A user may efficiently use the web for his/her purpose - this functionality may be called utility.
 That's why the service cannot be run successfully without both waranty and utility.

+- **Could "four dimensions of service management" be called "four perspectives of service management"?**
+  Yes, it could.

+- **What is in the center of four different dimensions of service management?**
+  The value is in the center.
+It is the value we want to co-create by using different products and services deliverable by a service provider to a consumer/customer.

+- **What are the four different dimensions of service management?**
+  - Organizations and people
+  - Information and technology
+  - Partners and suppliers
+  - Value streams and processes

+- **Name (at least six) external factors that impacts value co-creation.**
+  - Political factors
+  - Economical factors
+  - Social factors
+  - Technological factors
+  - Legal factors
+  - Environmental factors